-The Texel Guinea Pig is a newer cavy breed, although it has been rapidly growing in popularity in recent years.
-This is largely due to their beautiful long and curly coat, friendly and docile nature, and patient demeanor.
-They require a bit more special care than other Guinea varieties due to their luxurious coat, making them a slightly larger responsibility.
+The Texel Guinea Pig is a newer cavy breed, though they have been rapidly growing in popularity in recent years due to their beautiful long and curly coat, friendly and docile nature, and patient demeanor.
+They require a bit more care than other Guinea Pig varieties due to their luxurious coat, making them a slightly larger responsibility.

 If you’d like to know more about this unique cavy breed, you’ve come to the right place!
-In this article, we’ll take a closer look at this long-haired Guinea Pig and provide a general overview of what they’re all about.
+In this article, we look at this long-haired Guinea Pig and provide a general overview of what they’re all about.
 Let’s get started!

 Texel Guinea Pig